streamdata-gallery-organizations/iex/_listings/iex/hist-get-openapi.md

       parameters:
       - in: query
         name: format
-        description: ' Parameter is optional Value can be csv or psv When parameter is not present, format defaults to JSON'
+        description: Parameter is optional Value can be csv or psv When parameter is not present, format defaults to JSON
       - in: query
         name: token
-        description: ' Parameter is optional Value is the API token from your IEX user account If you have been permissioned for CUSIP information you&rsquo;ll receive a CUSIP field, othewise data defaults to exclude CUSIP'
+        description: Parameter is optional Value is the API token from your IEX user account If you have been permissioned for CUSIP information you&rsquo;ll receive a CUSIP field, othewise data defaults to exclude CUSIP
       responses:
         200:
           description: OK